AFF Fiction Portal

 Nothing Kagome did seemed to help either and his poor

 mother was often ragged from lack of sleep.
-He’d often wondered if Hiro’s difficult infancy was an eerie premonition of his
+He’d often wondered if class=SpellE>Hiro’s difficult infancy was an eerie premonition of his

 future fate.